Sirisha-collab/Apriori_Example/README.md

 # Apriori_Example

-Finds frequent itemsets in a dataset for boolean association rule.
+Finds frequent itemsets and also recommends items in a dataset for boolean association rule.
+Uses support and confidence factor as antecedent and consequent to solve the problem